deatrich/linux-home-server/linux-server.md

 ~~~~

 Though we have now a bit of wasted space between partition 2 and 3, we can
-extend partition 2 to use the space.
+extend partition 2 to use that space.
 We need to resize its ext4 file system
 after:

 ~~~~ {.shell}